 - Review Your Resume – Don’t brush off errors in spelling and grammar.
 CIOs are expected to be good writers!
 You will be sending out communication frequently.
 The way you compose your messages will reflect on you and the company.

 Even if you have extensive work experience, try to keep your resume short.
 If possible, stick to one page.
 All you have to do is keep your information clear and organized.
-To be sure, review our CIO resume sample.

 Besides the resumes listed above, we recommend going through the following resume writing and job seeking tips: